Montana State Bobcats: Football

 In 1956 the Bobcats football team took a share of the NAIA championship in the Aluminum Bowl in Little Rock, Arkansas playing to a 0–0 tie on a muddy field with the Pumas of St. Joseph’s College from Rensselaer, Indiana.
 In 1976 the Bobcats of Montana State won a national football title in NCAA Division II at Wichita Falls, Texas beating the Zips of Akron, Ohio 24-13 in the title game.
 In 1984, the Bobcats returned to a national football title game played in Charleston, South Carolina, beating the Bulldogs of Louisiana Tech 19-6 for their third national football title.
 The MSU Bobcats football is the only college team with national titles in three different classifications.
 The team has won 19 conference titles and has made the NCAA FCS playoffs 9 times.

 Rodeo

-Montana State Bobcats rodeo team has a long proud history with the National Intercollegiate Rodeo Association.
+Montana State Bobcats rodeo team has a long history with the National Intercollegiate Rodeo Association.
 For almost 30 years MSU hosted the College National Finals Rodeo.
 Bobcat Rodeo teams have won 8 national team titles, 32 individual national championships and multiple Big Sky Regional crowns.
 The Bobcats Rodeo team operates under the MSU Department of Student Affairs and enjoys outstanding booster support form the C.A.T.
 Rodeo Scholarship Association.